|

 Hans

-was originally from Hamburg, he was born in the Hansa town on December
+Wolf was originally from Hamburg, he was born in the Hansa town on

-5, 1912, came to Vienna to study at the University and received a
+December 5, 1912, came to Vienna to study at the University and received

-Ph.D. in 1937 with his thesis on the "Notions of Musical Movement
+a Ph.D. in 1937.
+The title of his thesis was "Notions of Musical

-in the Teachings of Bass and Composition of the 18th Century as a
+Movement in the Teachings of Bass and Composition of the 18th Century

 musikalischen Bewegungsbegriffe in den Generalbaß- und Kompositionslehren